 If your RV has a generator, great.
 If you have a portable generator, bring it.
 If you don't have a generator, consider borrowing or renting one (we would recommend a Honda portable).

 Bring your favorite camping games such as ladder golf (aka hillbilly golf, blongo ball, bolo ball, ladder ball, flingy pongy, etc.) or bean bag toss (aka cornhole) or horseshoes.
-We might even have a tournament.

 You will probably find someone to play your favorite card game, board game, or domino game, so bring those too.